wp-plugins/yith-woocommerce-social-login/README.txt

 * "My Account" page
 * Checkout page
 * Wordpress Login

-With the shortcode [yith_wc_social_login] you can display login button anywhere else in the site.

 From option panel, you can change the text of the labels displayed above login buttons and the text in checkout page.